scslab/cs240h-notes/00-template/template.md

 of notes by running `make` in the top level directory, and opening the resulting `index.html` in your browser.

-## Submitting your notes

-Once you've written up your notes, please do one of the following:

-* Submit a pull request through Github and email cs240h-staff.

-* Email cs240h-staff the URL of a git repository from which we can pull your notes.

-This will allow us to integrate them with the rest of the class.

-## Writing Markdown
+# Markdown

 A description of markdown format is available in the [pandoc README file][pandoc-README].
 Markdown is a simple format intended to be as similar as possible to plain text.
 The most useful forms of markup available in markdown:

 * To include a block of Haskell source code, include it between lines of at least three tildes, adding `{.haskell}` after the